How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

 How is the Retention Rate calculated?

-For example, if a service business had 100 customers at the beginning of a month, and 90 of them continued to use its services at the end of that month, the Retention Rate would be:
+For example, if a service business had 100 patients at the beginning of a month, and 90 of them continued to use its services at the end of that month, the Retention Rate would be:

 Retention Rate = (90 / 100) x 100 = 90%